roytang/blog/content/notes/2018/03/10156465252853912/index.md

 {{% quoted url="https://www.facebook.com/LADbible//posts/4526025400777948" label="LADbible's Facebook post" %}}

-LADbible "A lot of people want us to do it.
+"A lot of people want us to do it.
 So me and my brothers have been talking."  🙌 White Chicks 2 Is In The Works According To Marlon Wayans ladbible.com

 {{% /quoted %}}